DAMO-NLP-SG/SeaExam/README.md

 @inproceedings{liu-etal-2025-seaexam,
     title = "{S}ea{E}xam and {S}ea{B}ench: Benchmarking {LLM}s with Local Multilingual Questions in {S}outheast {A}sia",
-    author = "Liu, Chaoqun  and Zhang, Wenxuan  and Ying, Jiahao  and Aljunied, Mahani  and Luu, Anh Tuan  and  Bing, Lidong", editor = "Chiruzzo, Luis  and
+    author = "Liu, Chaoqun  and Zhang, Wenxuan  and Ying, Jiahao  and Aljunied, Mahani  and Luu, Anh Tuan  and  Bing, Lidong", booktitle = "Findings of the Association for Computational Linguistics: NAACL 2025", month = apr,
-      Ritter, Alan  and
-      Wang, Lu",
-    booktitle = "Findings of the Association for Computational Linguistics: NAACL 2025", month = apr,
     year = "2025",